Jeremy and Linda Phillips

 Jeremy and Linda Phillips of Oak Hill, OH got a lot more than they expected when they began attending Ashford University.
 They both completed their Bachelor of Arts in Psychology degrees in 2008 - Linda graduated in March, and Jeremy in November.
 But by enrolling at Ashford, they didn't just get an education - they got each other.

-Jeremy tells the story of how their relationship began: "I met Linda in Professor Sharpe's online Comparative Religions Course here at Ashford.
+Jeremy tells the story of how their relationship began: "I met Linda in our online Comparative Religions Course here at Ashford.
 Our ideas clashed and so did we.
 Somehow our first impressions changed, and the discussion board posts led to emails which led to phone calls which led to meeting which eventually led to marriage."

 They were married on September 22, 2007 and Linda moved to Ohio with her three daughters.
 "Who would have thought I would finish my Bachelor's and find a husband at Ashford?"
 Says Linda, "He is the most thoughtful, caring, and loving husband.
 Thank you, Ashford!"